sedc-codecademy/sp2021-cp10-dsc/README.md

 * [Status](#status)

 ## General info ℹ️
-* We are a team of students making a chat bot for our coding academy
+* We are a team of students making a chat bot for SEDC
 * This app uses its own JSON dummy servers
-* The main goal is for the bot to process keywords from the user questions and return data (messages), let the user play games and do quizzes

 ## Technologies 💻
 * Vanilla JS (ES6)